Game Theory in Cosmology: Introduction

 In particular, we use a novel game-theoretic framework, \textit{statistical teleodynamics}, originally developed to model the collective behavior of millions of goal-driven agents in biology, ecology, economics, and sociology~\cite{Venkat2025activematter,venkat2017book,venkat2025social}.
 Statistical teleodynamics is a synthesis of the fundamental principles of the theory of potential games~\cite{monderer1996potential, sandholm2010population} and those of statistical mechanics.
 The name originates from the Greek word \textit{telos}, meaning `goal'.
 Just as the dynamical behavior of gas molecules in a container is driven by thermal agitation (hence \textit{thermo}dynamics), the dynamics of active agents is driven by their persistent pursuit of goals, and hence \textit{teleo}dynamics.
 This theory applies to three kinds of goal-driven agents: (i) \textit{intentionally} persistent (e.g., humans), (ii) \textit{instinctively} persistent (e.g., bacteria, ants, birds), and (iii) \textit{intrinsically} persistent (e.g., active colloids, galaxies).
 In the limiting case of goal-free entities, such as gas molecules in a container, this theory reduces to the familiar results of statistical mechanics. \\

-Thus, we present a \textit{teleodynamic} model of the universe whose evolution is not purely random but is influenced by persistent structures, memory effects, and dynamically induced preferences.
-In conventional statistical mechanics, we assume that the probability assigned to a microscopic configuration is determined solely by its energy via the Boltzmann weight.
-We further assume ergodicity, loss of memory, short-range interactions, etc. These assumptions are questionable for gravitational and cosmological systems where correlations are long-ranged, ergodicity is broken, and macroscopic evolution depends sensitively on prior structure formation.
+Thus, we present a teleodynamic model of the universe, which we call \textit{Cosmic Teleodynamics}, whose evolution is not purely random, but is influenced by persistent structures, memory effects, and dynamically induced preferences.
+In conventional statistical mechanics, one assumes that the probability assigned to a microscopic configuration is determined solely by its energy via the Boltzmann weight.
+One further assumes ergodicity, loss of memory, short-range interactions, etc. These assumptions are questionable for gravitational and cosmological systems where correlations are long-ranged, ergodicity is broken, and macroscopic evolution depends sensitively on prior structure formation.
 In this sense, teleodynamics expands the statistical toolkit by adding a second structural ingredient, in addition to energy, namely a functional encoding of the system's persistent organizational bias.